dustin10/VichGeographicalBundle/Resources/doc/index.rst

         }
     }

-In this class, an example of injecting the EntityManager to fetch some locations from the database has been used, but you can get your location info however you see fit.
+In this map, an example of injecting the EntityManager to fetch some locations from the database has been used, but you can get your location info however you see fit.